 |Poland (PL)||160,000 PLN (approx. 37,000)|

 |Czech Republic (CZ)||1,140,000 CZK (approx. 42,000)|

-Important: Even if the regulations change at mid-year on July 1, 2021, the delivery thresholds will not be halved in 2021.
-The annual amounts remain in force.
+Important: Even if the regulations changed mid-year on July 1, 2021, the delivery thresholds would not be halved in 2021, and the annual amounts remain in force.

 Voluntary opting for sales taxation in the country of destination